-During the same meeting, Board President Carolyn Edwards said she was “wondering whether some of that will occur within the realignment of priorities” the board was planning for the forthcoming final budget, changing some of the priorities implicit in the district’s tentative budget.
+During the same meeting, Board President Carolyn Edwards said she was “wondering whether some of that will occur within the realignment of priorities” the board was planning for the forthcoming final budget.

 How sound fiscal governance allows excellent educational achievement

 Then, on May 9, Cranor had led an extended, hour-plus long board discussion, complete with a PowerPoint presentation, on “Fiscal Governance Structure.”

 The context was significant: Following former superintendent Dwight Jones’ resignation, board members acknowledged they not only needed to select a new district superintendent, but also needed to find a productive way to provide meaningful strategic leadership for the district.

 Cranor’s slide #9 highlighted a relevant pattern her research had found common to high-performing school districts all across the country: